chuigda/vulkan4j/tutorial/mdbook/en/src/overview.md

 To avoid the runtime overhead of this dispatch, the `vkGetDeviceProcAddr` command can be used to directly load these device-specific Vulkan commands.
 This command is loaded in the same manner as `vkGetInstanceProcAddr`.

 We will be calling dozens of Vulkan commands in this tutorial.
-Fortunately we won't have to load them manually, `vulkan4j` provides types which can be used to easily load all the Vulkan commands in one of four categories:
+Fortunately we won't have to load them one by one, `vulkan4j` provides a `Loader` type which can be used to easily load all the Vulkan commands in one of four categories:

 * `StaticCommands` &ndash; The Vulkan commands loaded in a platform-specific manner that can then used to load the other commands (i.e., `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr`)
 * `EntryCommands` &ndash; The Vulkan commands loaded using `vkGetInstanceProcAddr` and a null Vulkan instance.
 These commands are not tied to a specific Vulkan instance and are used to query instance support and create instances